xbmc/addon-check/README.md

---allow-folder-id-mismatch  allow the addon's folder name and id to mismatch --exclude-file              files/folders to exclude from permissions and file extension checks --exclude-file-ext          file extensions to exclude from permissions and file extension checks
+--allow-folder-id-mismatch  allow the addon's folder name and id to mismatch --exclude-file              files/folders to exclude from permissions and file extension checks --exclude-file-ext          file extensions to exclude from permissions and file extension checks --whitelist-file            files/folders to exclude from file extension checks --whitelist-file-ext        file extensions to exclude from file extension checks
 ```